-DECISION-MAKING CKITEKIA WITH DEFINITIONS AND KANKINGS Key stakeholder name Engagement type 6 / Activity (e.g. info gathering/ survey) What are your objectives?
+DECISION-MAKING C RITERIA WITH DEFINIT IONS AND RANKINGS Key stakeholder name Engagement type 6 / Activity (e.g. info gathering/ survey) What are your objectives?
 When will this occur?
 Who is leading engagement?
 What risks need to be considered?
 7 Follow-up plan (e.g. reporting back to stakeholders)

 6 Engagement types include: information gathering, information sharing, or power sharing.
 Activities refer to the specific type of outreach (e.g. survey, town hall, voting, etc.) that you conduct.

-7 Additional planning or coordination may be needed to mitigate risks such as environmental, labor, political, safety, reputational, equity, and accessibility.
-Special considerations may be needed for engaging with vulnerable populations.
-Coordinate with teams that specialize in supporting these areas to appropriately navigate risks and ensure alignment and consistency with existing organizational efforts.
+7 Additional planning or coordinate with teams that specialize in supporting these areas to appropriately navigate risks and ensure alignment and consistency with existing organizational efforts.